A new analysis from credit rating company Fitch Ratings revealed that a third of prime borrowers are currently underwater on their mortgages.

 But this scenario creates a perfect argument for extending a massive refinance plan to all borrowers.

 And with elections just around the corner, it’d be a great shot in the arm (for a Presidential campaign) to offer such a program to all the struggling homeowners out there.

-After all, the record low mortgage rates are only helping those who never got into housing to begin with, or the mega-rich (or mega-conservative) that have enough equity to take advantage.
+After all, the record low mortgage rates are only helping those who never got into this housing mess to begin with, or the mega-rich (or mega-conservative) who have enough equity to take advantage of them.

-For a recovery to work, both existing and prospective homeowners must benefit.
+For a housing recovery to work, both existing and prospective homeowners must benefit.